A frequent visitor to the Amalfi Coast, Fathom's Pavia Rosati takes a detour to Ischia, the other island in the Bay of Naples.

 WHAT I KNEW ON THE LAST DAY I WISH I HAD KNOWN ON THE FIRST

 Procida was a waste of a day.
-I should have gone into the island of Ischia instead to hike Mount Epomeo, to the cute piazza in Fontana, to Sorgente Nitrodi in Barano D'Ischia, and for a meal of roasted meats at Focolare restaurant.
+I should have stayed in Ischia instead to hike Mount Epomeo, to visit the cute piazza in Fontana, to see Sorgente Nitrodi in Barano D'Ischia, and for a meal of roasted meats at Focolare restaurant.

 Now I know for next time.